 What do you need to be a blogger?

-- Good command over the language you want to start your blog in
+- Good command of the language you want to start your blog in

 - Smart Phone/Tablet/Laptop